 Senators Move To Reduce 'Colossal And Completely Preventable Waste' Of Drugs

-Two U.S. senators introduced legislation Tuesday requiring federal agencies to come up with solutions to the waste caused by oversized eyedrops and single-use drug vials, citing a ProPublica story published earlier this month.
+Two U.S. senators introduced legislation Tuesday requiring federal agencies to come up with solutions to the waste caused by oversized eyedrops and single-use drug vials, citing a ProPublica story published last month.

-The bipartisan effort by Senators Amy Klobuchar, D-Minn, and Chuck Grassley, R-Iowa, calls for the Food and Drug Administration and the Centers for Medicare and Medicaid Services to come up with a plan to reduce the waste, which is estimated to cost billions of dollars a year.
+The bipartisan effort by Sens.
+Amy Klobuchar, D-Minn., and Chuck Grassley, R-Iowa, calls for the Food and Drug Administration and the Centers for Medicare and Medicaid Services to come up with a plan to reduce the waste, which is estimated to cost billions of dollars a year.

 "With the skyrocketing costs of prescription drugs, American taxpayers shouldn't be footing the bill for medicine going to waste," Klobuchar said in a press release announcing the bill, known as the Reducing Drug Waste Act of 2017.
-Senators Dick Durbin, D-Ill., and Jeanne Shaheen, D-NH, are co-sponsors of the legislation.
+Sens.
+Dick Durbin, D-Ill., and Jeanne Shaheen, D-N.H., are co-sponsors of the legislation.

 Grassley called it "common sense" legislation.
 "It's no secret that wasteful health care spending is a significant contributor to the rising cost of health care in the United States," he said in the release.